-A living documentation is a way to share the definition of your features and have a common support for dialogue for your business and tech teams.
+Living documentation is a way to share the definition of your features and have common support for dialog for your business and tech teams.

-If you already have some, they will be displayed:
+If you already have some, it will be displayed:

 A folder of the test run will become a feature (if it contains at least a scenario or a description), or a simple hierarchy level (or both).
 A test of the test run will become a scenario.

 |Note:||When a test run is synchronized, the associated living documentation will be updated as well.|

 Background (computed from the “Setup” in your test run folder if there is one)

 A free-text argument

 If your scenario contains a datatable, the living documentation will display it as the couple scenario outline / examples:

 You can get the latest modifications of a feature by clicking on the History menu: